input-output-hk/cardano-sl/wallet/README.md

 Installation follows the standard approach to installing Stack-based projects:

 1. Install the [Haskell `stack` tool](http://docs.haskellstack.org/en/stable/README).
-2. Run `stack install cardano-sl-wallet-new` from the project *root* to install this package.
+2. Run `stack install cardano-sl-wallet` from the project *root* to install this package.

 ## Launching